TheJeTjon/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-The R script run_analysis.R has been created by following the course instructions for the course project Getting and cleaning Data.
+The R script "run_analysis.R" has been created using the following instructions for the course project Getting and cleaning Data.

 ####Below is the orginal text:
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.